Third Order of Saint Francis: History

-Tertiaries (from the Latin tertiarius, relative to "third"), or what are known as "Third Orders", are those who live according to the Third Rule of religious orders, either inside or outside of a religious community.
+Tertiaries (from the Latin tertiarius, relative to 'third'), or what are known as third orders, are those who live according to the third rule of religious orders, either inside or outside of a religious community.
 The idea which forms the basis of this institute is to allow those who cannot enter a religious order to enjoy the advantages and privileges of religious orders.

-When the immediate disciples of the saint had become an order bound by the religious vows, it became necessary to provide for the great body of laity—married men and women who could not leave the world or abandon their avocations, but still were part of the Franciscan movement and desired to carry out its spirit and teaching.
-And so, around 1221, Francis drew up a Rule for those of his followers who were debarred from being members of the order of Friars Minor.
-At first they were called "Brothers and Sisters of the Order of Penance", but later on, when the friars were called the "First Order" and the Poor Clare nuns the "Second Order", the Order of Penance became the "Third Order of St. Francis", whence the name Tertiaries.
-According to the traditions of the Order, the original Rule was given by St. Francis in 1221 to a married couple, Luchesius Modestini and his wife, Buonadonna, who wished to follow him but did not feel called to separate as a married couple.
+When the immediate disciples of Saint Francis had become an order bound by religious vows, it became necessary to provide for the great body of laity—married men and women who could not leave the world or abandon their avocations, but still were part of the Franciscan movement and desired to carry out its spirit and teaching.
+And so, around 1221, Francis drew up a rule for those of his followers who were debarred from being members of the Order of Friars Minor (OFM).
+At first they were called Brothers and Sisters of the Order of Penance, but later on, when the OFM was called the First Order and the Poor Clares the Second Order, the Order of Penance became the Third Order of St. Francis, whence the name Franciscan Tertiaries.
+According to the traditions of the Order, the original Rule was given by Francis in 1221 to a married couple, Luchesius Modestini and his wife, Buonadonna, who wished to follow him but did not feel called to separate as a married couple.

 Francis was assisted by his friend Cardinal Ugolino di Conti (later Pope Gregory IX) in the creation of the order.
 Immediately on its establishment in 1221, the Third Order spread rapidly all over Italy and throughout western Europe.
 It embraced multitudes of men and women from all ranks of society.
 Everywhere it was connected closely with the First Order.

 Because of the prohibition of bearing arms, the followers of this order came into conflict with local authorities and the feudal system of Italy, which customarily required men to carry arms for service in militias or for their lords.
-By the thirteenth century, local Third Order Confraternities with variations had been established.
-In 1289, Pope Nicholas IV confirmed the religious order in the bull Supra montem, and put the Third Order under the care of the Friars Minor.
+By the thirteenth century, local Third Order confraternities with variations had been established.
+In 1289, Pope Nicholas IV confirmed the religious order in the bull Supra montem, and put the Third Order under the care of the OFM.